Pakistani schoolgirl shot by Taliban moved to army HQ hospital

 She was shot with two other girls on Tuesday as she left school in Swat, northwest of Islamabad.
 One of the girls is out of danger and the other remains in critical condition.

-A Taliban spokesman said Yousufzai was targeted for trying to spread Western culture and that they would try to kill her again if she survived.
+A Taliban spokesman said she was targeted for trying to spread Western culture and that they would try to kill her again if she survived.

 "The security agencies are closely working with each other and they have a lot of information about the perpetrators.
 We hope our security agencies will soon capture them and bring to justice," he said.